ForgeBYTES/.github/profile/README.md

 **ForgeBYTES** is an organization focused on building LLM-driven byte-level security tools.

-Our main project, **AnvilELF**, is an ELF binary analysis lab for inspection, mutation, and infection detection — powered by **Kurama**, an autonomous AI operator built on top of OpenAI’s GPT model.
+Our main project, **AnvilELF**, is an ELF binary analysis lab for inspection, mutation, and infection detection — powered by **Kurama**, an AI operator.
 Kurama is designed to analyze and mutate ELF binaries under user-defined tasks using built-in commands.

 Built on a composition-first OOP philosophy, with **SOLID** principles, **full test coverage**, and a relentless focus on **maintainability**.
 Everything starts at the same level: **_bytes_**.